Law of squares

 The law of squares is a theorem concerning transmission lines.
 It states that the current injected into the line by a step in voltage reaches a maximum at a time proportional to the square of the distance down the line.
 The theorem is due to William Thomson, the future Lord Kelvin.
-The law had some importance in connection with submarine telegraph cables.
+The law was of crucial importance to the first submarine telegraph cables.